 Most Wanted!
 The Rhythm Makers – Soul On Your Side (Vigor Records)

-Of course, you, Disco heads, have already heard the riff countless times.
-A reality that shouldn’t come as a surprise knowin’ that this Bronx-based fortet, originally known as Sabu & The Survivors, sung like an updated version of it as GQ on their debut-album to Arista Records in 1978.
+‘Soul On Your Side’… Of course, you, Disco heads, have already heard the riff countless times.
+A reality that shouldn’t come as a surprise.
+This when knowin’ this Bronx-based fortet, originally known as Sabu & The Survivors, sung like an updated version of it.
+Meanwhile makin’ their debut as GQ on Arista two years later.

 Hailing from the Bronx, NYC, Emanuel Ranson “Rahiem” LeBlanc, Keith Raymond Crier, Kenny Banks and Herb Lane joined forces together back in 1968 as Sabu & The Soul Survivors.
 Keith Crier using his Sabu moniker for the material he produced on his side.